FlashHit/vu-all-gamemodes-in-all-maps/README.md

 **It's mandatory to download my [CustomLevelLoader](https://github.com/keku645/CustomLevelLoader), gamemodes have been ported based on the layout of such custom maps.**

 **MAKE SURE YOU SET '-highResTerrain' AS A LAUNCH COMMAND FOR YOUR SERVER** (you should do this anyway).
 Without this, the terrain collision gets trippy.

+**I recommend you to use my [Vu-Loading-extended](https://github.com/keku645/Vu-Loading-extended) mod.** SP and Coop maps have no loading screens so using this mod you at least would provide a visual feedback of the level while it's loading.

 ## Known issues